open/close all folders

 - Hidden Depths: In "The Bet", Boyle suggests that his teasing behavior towards Santiago is concealing genuine feelings for her.
 It's also been indicated at times that his Man Child behavior is a defense mechanism stemming from a rather sad childhood and lonely adulthood.
 And for all his goofing off, he's genuinely devoted to being a good cop to the point of almost being The Perfectionist — in "Undercover", he considers his undercover operation a complete failure and is driven to misery because one of the targets got away.
 To put this in context, there were sixteen targets, and as Boyle, Holt and the FBI point out, Peralta's work directly led to the other fifteen being arrested and convicted.

-- Hyper Awareness: Downplayed, he can miss things (such as the fact his Captain was Gay, despite an article announcing it being framed on Holt's wall), however Jake is incredibly observant and often picks up details that the others miss.
+- Hyper Awareness: Downplayed, he can miss things (such as the fact his Captain was Gay, despite an article declaring it it being framed on Holt's wall), however Jake is incredibly observant and often picks up details that the others miss.

 - Insufferable Genius: He's arguably the most brilliant detective in the department and doesn't hesitate to toot his own horn about it.